The original Owners Club of the remarkable UNIPOWER GT

 The first Mk1 car was delivered in April 1966 and whilst there were a limited number of UK distributers, notably Monty & Ward Motors in Kent, many were exported, principally to Spain, USA and Hong Kong.
 A competition version was offered as an option and one such car was shown at the 1966 Racing Car Show, later raced by the Janspeed tuning concern.
-However, an earlier car had been built as a competition chassis, campaigned privately and went on to be bought back by the factory and raced Internationally as a ‘Works’ car.
+However, an earlier car had been built as a competition chassis, campaigned privately and went on to be bought back by the factory and raced Internationally as a factory ‘Works’ car.

-Production at UPD continued until around early 1968 by which time 29 cars had been built, when Tim Powell decided to concentrate on his Power Boat racing, becoming President of the United Kingdom Offshore Boating Association and a name revered on the international offshore scene throughout the World, before sadly passing away in 2017.
+Production at UPD continued until around late 1968 by which time 44 cars had been built, when Tim Powell decided to concentrate on his Power Boat racing, becoming President of the United Kingdom Offshore Boating Association and a name revered on the international offshore scene throughout the World, before sadly passing away in 2017.
 Ernie now had to find another financial partner to continue production and this was found in 22-year old Piers Weld-Forester who had a inheritance to invest in his love of cars.
 This partnership was to form U.W.F.
 Automative Engineering (Unger Weld Forester) trading as Unipower Cars, with production moved to premises in Cumberland Avenue, London.

 Over the next two years, sales increased but production did not keep pace with the demand.
 The Unipower GT was a time-consuming hand-built car and some early styling updates of the then Mk2 version added to the delays.
 However Piers was good with customers and along with a good friend of his who would be Sales Manager, Malcolm Clube (a member of the Dangerous Sports Club !), would foster his desire to go racing, although his inheritance Trust forbade such activity.
 Piers managed to do some club racing in the UK with the first competition chassis bought back from its first Owner.
 Meanwhile Owners in Spain had converted imported road-spec cars and were competing in races/hill climbs in Spain and Portugal.